zachwe/tortoise-tts/README.md

 # AI Voice Cloning for Retards and Savants

-This [rentry](https://rentry.org/AI-Voice-Cloning/) aims to serve as both a foolproof guide for setting up AI voice cloning tools for legitimate, local use on Windows (with an Nvidia GPU), as well as a stepping stone for anons that genuinely want to play around with [TorToiSe](https://github.com/neonbjb/tortoise-tts).
+This [rentry](https://rentry.org/AI-Voice-Cloning/) aims to serve as both a foolproof guide for setting up AI voice cloning tools for legitimate, local use on Windows, as well as a stepping stone for anons that genuinely want to play around with [TorToiSe](https://github.com/neonbjb/tortoise-tts).

 Similar to my own findings for Stable Diffusion image generation, this rentry may appear a little disheveled as I note my new findings with TorToiSe.
 Please keep this in mind if the guide seems to shift a bit or sound confusing.

->\>B-but what about the colab notebook/hugging space instance??

-I link those a bit later on as alternatives for Windows+AMD users.
-You're free to skip the installation section and jump after that.

 >\>Ugh... why bother when I can just abuse 11.AI?